Self-regulating jets during the Common Envelope phase: Self-regulating jets from Compact Objects

-An interesting feature of the self-regulated jets is that the fast component shows large scale variability in both position and size, see for e.g. the white contour in Figure~\ref{fig1} and Figure~\ref{fig2} where the size of the fast component of the jet drastically varies in a two hour time lapse.
-In order to understand such structure and orientation modification, in Figure~\ref{fig3} we show the density volume render and velocity stream lines showing the fast and slow components of the jet for model BH0.05.
-Panel a) of Figure~\ref{fig3} corresponds to the time where the fast component of the jet from model BH0.05 has disappeared in Figure~\ref{fig1}.
-Comparing both figures, it is clear how the jet has substantially decreased, and has started to tilt towards the nucleus of the RG.
-Panel b) of Figure~\ref{fig3} shows how the jet has an amorphous and complex configuration that has increased its size and is changed its alignment from the $xy$ plane to mostly the $zy$ plane.
+In order to understand the size and orientation modification of the jet, in Figure~\ref{fig3} we show the density volume render (showing the less-dense and fastest component of the flow) and velocity stream lines for model BH0.05.
+Panel a) corresponds to the time t= 2.42$\times$10$^5$s, and panel b) corresponds to the time t= 2.50$\times$10$^5$s.
+Comparing both times, it is clear how the length of the fast component of the flow varies, and has modified its orientation and has changed its alignment from being mostly in the XY plane to mostly in the ZY plane.
+This is due to a combination of three different effects: the density gradient along the X axis of the stellar envelope of the RG, the density gradient along the Z axis of the BHL bulge, and the flickering behavior of the self-regulated jet.
+For the case of the BH, the dominant perturbation is the density gradient of the RG so the jet mainly tilts towards the X axis.
+For the case of the NS, the dominant perturbation is the density gradient of the BHL bulge, thus the jet tilts against the wind.
 The variability of the self-regulated jet is a consequence of the NJF which in turn depends solely on the accretion rate onto the CO and which will be further discussed in Section~\ref{sec:dis}.